triton-inference-server/server/docs/optimization.rst

   Concurrency: 7, 369.6 infer/sec, latency 21382 usec
   Concurrency: 8, 426.6 infer/sec, latency 19526 usec

-With eight concurrent requests the dynamic batcher allows the inference server to provide about 425 inferences per second without increasing latency compared to not using the dynamic batcher.
+With eight concurrent requests the dynamic batcher allows Triton to provide about 425 inferences per second without increasing latency compared to not using the dynamic batcher.

 You can also explicitly specify what batch sizes you would like the dynamic batcher to prefer when creating batches.
 For example, to